Hardlymoving writes about do-it-yourself maintenance and repair of Japanese cars.

-If a noticeable amount of black oily grime is forming by the passenger side of your engine near the accessory belt, or oil splatter is hitting the engine hood by the belt, the cause imore than likely is a worn crankshaft seal.
-The oil seeping out of the seal will migrate to the crankshaft pulley and fling off hitting everything within view of the pulley.
+If a noticeable amount of black oily grime is forming by the passenger side of your engine near the accessory belt, or oil splatter is hitting the engine hood by the belt, the cause is likely a worn crankshaft seal.
+The oil seeping out of the seal will migrate to the crankshaft pulley and fling off—hitting everything within reach of the pulley.

-A new oil seal is less than $10 and takes approximately one hour to replace when following the procedures outlined in this article.
+A new oil seal is relatively cheap and takes approximately one hour to replace when following the procedures outlined in this article.
 These instructions are for the 1ZZ-FE engine type used in the Toyota Corolla, Celica, MR2, Matrix, Chevrolet Prism, and Pontiac Vibe.

 Step 1: Remove Front Passenger Wheel & Engine Splash Pan